jpreecedev/react-component-packages/README.md

 1. Clone or download the repository.
 Note that this project requires Node v8.11.3+.
 2. At the project root, run `yarn install` or simply `yarn`
 3. Before starting the development server, each component must be built.
 You can do this buy running `yarn build:components:dev`.
-4. To start the development server, run `yarn start:dev`
+4. To start the development server, run `yarn start`
-5. Optionally, `cd` into each package and run using `yarn start:dev`.
+5. Optionally, `cd` into each package and run using `yarn start`.
 Note, all packages are configured to run on the same port so its not advisable to run more than one component at once.

 ### jp-scripts